Updated • 4 min read

 Also, don't forget with rain comes mosquitos.
 Bring some repellent if you plan to visit the forest or stay near the beach.

-The weather will be mostly hot during this time so prepare for the humidity and have some reef-safe sunscreen.
+The weather will be mostly hot during this time so prepare for the high humidity and have some reef-safe sunscreen.

 Leave A Comment 👇